PHOTON: Hierarchical Autoregressive Modeling for Lightspeed and Memory-Efficient Language Generation: Introduction

 \section{Introduction}

-Transformer-based language models have achieved remarkable capabilities; however, the inference cost increases rapidly with context length under recent serving workloads \citep{bahdanau2014neural, vaswani2017attention}.
-Even with KV caching, autoregressive Transformers operate as horizontal \emph{token-by-token scanners}; each new token is generated by attending over a single, ever-growing \emph{flat} history of token-level states.
-As a result, the \emph{prefill} stage computes and stores the KV cache for the entire prompts.
-During \emph{decoding}, throughput increasingly becomes \emph{memory-bound} as the context grows, because each step repeatedly reads and updates a large KV cache.
-This process is often limited by memory bandwidth rather than arithmetic throughput.
-This bottleneck is especially pronounced in long-context, multi-query serving.
+Transformer-based language models have achieved remarkable capabilities; however, the inference cost rapidly increases with context length under recent serving workloads \citep{bahdanau2014neural, vaswani2017attention}.
+Even with KV caching, autoregressive Transformers operate as horizontal \emph{token-by-token scanners}; each new token attends to a continually growing flat history of token-level states.
+The \emph{prefill} stage computes and stores the KV cache for the entire prompt.
+During \emph{decoding}, throughput becomes increasingly memory-bound as the context grows, since each step repeatedly reads from and updates a large KV cache.
+As a result, performance is often limited by memory bandwidth rather than computational capacity.
+The bottleneck is most pronounced in long-context, multi-query serving.

 This raises a simple question: \textbf{\emph{Must generation remain horizontal token-by-token scanning over a flat history?}} The structure of natural language suggests otherwise \citep{chomsky2002syntactic,lambek1958mathematics,hauser2002faculty,halle1973prolegomena}.
-Natural Language is inherently hierarchical: subwords compose words, words compose sentences, and sentences create documents.
+Natural language is inherently hierarchical: subwords form words, words form sentences, and sentences create documents.
 Moreover, coherent generation relies on maintaining an evolving discourse state rather than repeatedly revisiting all fine-grained token representations~\citep{mann1988rhetorical,grosz1986attention,grosz1995centering}.
-These observations motivate \emph{vertical scanning}: representing context using compact coarse states and descending to token-level detail only when necessary.
+These observations motivate \emph{vertical scanning}, which represents context through compact coarse states and descends to token-level detail only when necessary.

-Prior work has improved attention efficiency through optimized kernels and inference systems \citep{dao2022flashattention, kwon2023efficient, andonian2023gpt}, but generation still progresses on a single token timeline.
-Architectural approaches have also explored hierarchical or multi-scale sequence modeling \citep{pappagari2019hierarchical, han2021transformer, dai2020funnel, nawrot2022hierarchical, nawrot2023dynamic, fleshman2023toucan, mujika2023haed, yu2023megabyte}, typically pooling fine-grained inputs into coarser units and sometimes upsampling to recover higher-resolution representations.
-Several methods further restrict computation to local neighborhoods to improve efficiency.
-Specifically, Block Transformer~\citep{ho2024block} separates global block-level modeling from local token decoding, thereby reducing inference-time KV overhead.
-However, its hierarchy is effectively one level deep: generation is driven by a single global stream, and the model does not maintain a persistent multi-level state that is updated across abstractions.